Gluten Free Brownies – the Search for the Perfect Recipe

 Years passed by and I finally decided to check if I could make this delicious cake healthier and gluten-free, so even the people who avoid regular flour could enjoy it.
 The first trial wasn’t successful.
 I used a mixture of coconut flour, and ground almonds and the former made the cake very crumbly and dry.
 So, I decided to use chestnut flour instead.
 I have never worked with this ingredient and couldn’t wait to see the results.
 Luckily, this time the Gluten Free Brownies turned out the way I wanted them: dense, moist but still with the lovely crunchy top.

 When it came to making it healthier, I changed two details.
 I added only half of the sugar required in the original recipe, and I also used some raspberries.
 However, there is also another health benefit of this brownie.
 I prepared it with dark chocolate.

 * The darker the chocolate, the healthier.
-Simply, the higher the percentage of cocoa solids, the less other ingredients (e.g. sugar) are added.
+Simply, the higher the percentage of cocoa solids, the fewer other ingredients (e.g. sugar) are added.

 Gluten Free Brownies with Raspberries

 - 120 g dark chocolate * broken into pieces

 - 4 eggs

 - 250 g sugar (I used 150g dark muscovado and 100g plain sugar)

 - 1 tsp baking powder

 - 1 pinch of salt